tristantimp/OnTopicLLMs/README.md

 **Action Items:**
 - Update internal documentation with the common annotation guidelines.
 - Continue distractor creation following the shared process.

+---

+## Meeting 6 - Final Push
+**Date:** 03-11-2025
+**Agenda:** Decide with other project groups on final push

+**Discussion:**
+- Selected **20 random distractors** from our dataset to share with other groups.
+- Each group was assigned another group’s distractors to annotate.
+- The goal was to identify the *system instruction span* and check for consistency across annotations.

+**Action Items:**
+- Finalize and clean all annotated data.